-This free Chinese dictionary is a great tool to have to learn to read Chinese because of how comprehensive it is.
+Zdic is a free Chinese dictionary that’s a great tool to have to learn to read Chinese because of how comprehensive it is.
 In order to read and understand Chinese at an advanced level, you also need to have a tool that can provide a deeper, Chinese perspective on the meaning.

 This dictionary gives very detailed single-character information and detailed definitions.

 11. Youdao | Dictionary for Specialized Jargon (Free)